awsdocs/amazon-comprehend-medical-developer-guide/docs-source/textanalysis-entitiesv2.md

 Use the **DetectEntitiesV2** to detect entities in single files or **StartEntitiesDetectionV2Job** for batch analysis on multiple files\.
 You can detect entities in the following categories:
 + `ANATOMY:` Detects references to the parts of the body or body systems and the locations of those parts or systems\.
++ `BEHAVIORAL_ENVIRONMENTAL_SOCIAL`: Detects the behaviors and conditions in the environment that impact a person's health.
+This includes tobacco usage, alcohol consumption, recreational drug usage, allergies, gender, and race/ethnicity\.
 + `MEDICAL_CONDITION:` Detects the signs, symptoms, and diagnosis of medical conditions\.
 + `MEDICATION:` Detects medication and dosage information for the patient\.
 + `PROTECTED_HEALTH_INFORMATION:` Detects the patient's personal information\.